Cory Schneider: Playing style

 Schneider plays in the butterfly style of goaltending, dropping to his knees with his skates pointing outwards and his pads meeting in the middle in order to cover the bottom portion of the net.
 He honed the style with goaltending consultant Brian Daccord, beginning at the age of 15.
-After joining the Canucks as a backup in 2010–11, Schneider began working with the team goaltending coach Roland Melanson, who encouraged him to play shallower in his crease.
+After joining the Canucks as a backup full-time in 2010–11, Schneider began working with the team goaltending coach Roland Melanson, who encouraged him to play shallower in his crease.
 Schneider adopted the style which required him to be more athletic on first shots, but better prepared him for rebounds and cross-crease plays.
 Schneider's strengths are his size and athleticism.
 His coach with the Moose, Scott Arniel, has also heralded his ability to get into position ahead of time, anticipating plays.

 Personal life

 Schneider and his wife Jill have a son and a daughter.
-The family resides in Short Hills, New Jersey.
+The family resides in Fairfield, Connecticut.